Virtual Museum

 More...
 Maldon Road scenes

-There is a Hippocampus finial mounted on the roof of a period cottage in the village, which were popular in Victorian times.
-The name originates from Greek mythology and is a seahorse like creature with two forefeet and a dolphin's tail.
+There are Hippocampus and Henry finials mounted on two roofs in the village.
+One is on a period cottage in the village, which were popular in Victorian times.
+These finials are said to ward off evil spirits The name Hippocampus originates from Greek mythology and is a seahorse like creature with two forefeet and a dolphin's tail.

 Sagger excavated from Red Hill at Bounds Farm